Agenda

 Delivering Digital Government That Works and Lasts

-Andrew Weir - Managing Director at Brennan Dave Stevens - Managing Director at Brennan
+Andrew Weir - Federal Manager at Brennan Dave Stevens - Managing Director at Brennan

 Australia’s public sector has no shortage of ambition.
 What is does have is a narrowing margin for error.